 Drix dons one when they are trying to intimidate the flu shot

 Spock Speak: Subverted—in a flashback, Frank speaks to a kid at a science fair who talks in this manner about his project to leach the toxins out of polluted oysters.
-Certain the kid's a genius and the project worked, Frank picks one out of the container and eats it raw.
+Certain that the kid's a genius and the project worked, Frank picks one out of the container and eats it raw.
 Then finds out the kid is actually of very low intelligence and the oysters are still polluted.
-(This, incidentally, is what led to Jones's disgrace—he panicked at the thought of all those toxins going into Frank and pressed an emergency "vomit" button at exactly the wrong time.)
+(This, incidentally, is what led to Jones's disgrace—he panicked at the thought of all of those toxins going into Frank and pressed an emergency "vomit" button at exactly the wrong time.)

 Stealth Pun: After Thrax first appears, he saunters along the boat while humming the melody from "Fever".

 Swiss Army Tears: Justified—after defeating Thrax, Osmosis jumps into one of Shane's tears that falls into Frank's mouth to return the hypothalamus chain.
 It probably appeared this way to the doctors, though.

 10-Minute Retirement: Mayor Phleming fires Ozzie from the police force after blowing up The Zit, using his poor record and breaking of regulations as a smokescreen to cover up the existence of Thrax's infection, and orders Drix to leave Frank's body.
 Fortunately, both of them come around when Thrax makes Frank's body go to hell in a handbag, and they end up getting their jobs back.

 Frank.
 Sorry Shane, but it's true.
 Eating raw, polluted oysters.
 Eating the egg dropped in a filthy monkey cage, where not even the ten second or even the ONE second rule should apply.
 All his knowledge goes to promoting his laziness or retaining sports statistics.

 Well, considering that Mayor Phlemming has been running his brain...